-During the year ended September 30, 2013, the experience of the VEBA was overall, favorable.
-The claims costs increased by less than projected by actuarial assumptions.
-In addition, Medicare Part B premiums increased by less than assumed.
-The investment experience of the VEBA, was also favorable.
-The investment return during the plan year was higher than long term expectations.
-The favorable experience was partially offset by a decrease in monthly premiums paid by current and prospective future retirees.
-Additional information regarding Plan investments is shown on page E-10.
+During the year ended September 30, 2014, the experience of the VEBA was overall, favorable.
+VEBA claims costs increased by less than projected by actuarial assumptions.
+In addition, Medicare Part B premiums increased by less than assumed and the investment experience of the VEBA was also favorable.
+The favorable experience was partially offset by a change in the medical inflation assumption.
+Additional information regarding Plan investments is shown in Section E of this report.